FEATURING RACHAEL POWELL, CHIEF CUSTOMER OFFICER AT XERO

 CCOs who read this will most likely oversee CS, Support, Professional Services, and Operations, but may not have responsibility for Sales, Communications, or Marketing.
 For CS executives who are looking to expand their remit, here are some things to consider:

-1) Work on your mindset, your ability to evolve, and build ambidextrous skills.
 I worked in Marketing, Accounting, Recruiting, and more—all of which made me highly curious about people.
 I went back and did a Masters in Positive Psychology to give me further insight into how to help people flourish and to gain purpose in their lives.

 Coming into Xero I picked up the reins as Chief People Officer, which was a new mandate for me, but it only added to my skill set.
 When the opportunity of leading our CX team opened up, I knew I could use my people experience skills and apply them to the customer experience.